THE LAW, SIR, IS AN ASS

-Afterwards, IFG moved for an award of $95,600 in attorney fees under Idaho Code section 12-120(3), which permits award of such fees in a commercial transaction.
+Afterward, IFG moved for an award of $95,600 in attorney fees under Idaho Code section 12-120(3), which permits the award of such fees in a commercial transaction.
 The Eyers argued that there was no commercial transaction because they were going to pay medical bills with the proceeds of the timber sale.
-The district court awarded IFG the full amount of their requested attorney fees.
+The district court nevertheless awarded IFG the full amount of the company’s requested attorney fees.

 Held: The Eyers owed the legal fees.

-The commercial transaction ground in Idaho Code Ann. § 12-120(3) neither prohibits a fee award for a commercial transaction that involves tortious conduct, nor does it require that there be a contract.
-Instead, the rule is based upon the second paragraph of § 12-120(3), which mandates an award of a reasonable attorney fees to the prevailing party in any commercial transaction.
+The commercial transaction ground in Idaho Code Ann. § 12-120(3) neither prohibits a fee award for a commercial transaction involving tortious conduct nor requires a contract.
+Instead, the rule is based upon the second paragraph of § 12-120(3), which mandates an award of reasonable attorney fees to the prevailing party in any commercial transaction.

 The Court noted it had previously characterized transactions as commercial when the purpose for entering into the transaction was to generate income.
 Earning income, the Court said, is the quintessential act of engaging in commerce.

 To be sure, the Eyers had purely personal purposes in mind for the revenue they would realize from the sale of timber to IFP.
-Most people who are employed use their income for “personal or household purposes,” such as paying for lodging, food, utilities, and entertainment.
+Most employed people use their income for “personal or household purposes,” such as paying for lodging, food, utilities, and entertainment.
 Nevertheless, the Court said, by virtue of their employment, they are engaged in commerce.
-It is for that reason that actions brought for breach of an employment contract are considered commercial transactions under Idaho Code Ann. § 12-120(3).
+For that reason, actions brought for breach of an employment contract are considered commercial transactions under Idaho Code Ann. § 12-120(3).

 – Tom Root